flytbase/flytdocs/source/docs/FlytSim/docker/setup.rst

        $ cd linux/nvidiagraphics

 3. Make sure you have installed proprietary Nvidia driver > 340.29.
-Visit our <rework>:ref:FAQ section to find how to install Nvidia driver.
+Visit our :ref:`FAQ section <flytsim_faq10>` to find how to install Nvidia driver.
 4. If you are running Ubuntu, execute the **setup.sh** script with **sudo** permission, which would install `docker <https://docs.docker.com/engine/installation/>`_, `docker-compose <https://docs.docker.com/compose/install/>`_, `nvidia-docker <https://github.com/NVIDIA/nvidia-docker>`_ and `nvidia-docker-compose <https://github.com/eywalker/nvidia-docker-compose>`_ on your machine.
 In case you are using any *other flavour of Linux*, please install them manually by following their individual guides from `Docker installation guide <https://docs.docker.com/engine/installation/#supported-platforms>`_.

    .. code-block:: bash